reneethlee/AS_sample/README.md

 **Description**: This Stata script performs the identical GWAS workflow as the Python version, demonstrating multi-language implementation of the same analytical pipeline.
 It integrates PLINK commands within Stata to manage genetic data preprocessing and analysis.

 **What the code does**:
-- Identical QC steps as Python version (MAF filtering, missingness checks, sex verification, HWE filtering, heterozygosity outlier removal, kinship pruning)
+- Identical QC steps as Python version
 - Principal component calculation for ancestry adjustment
 - Survey data integration with genetic data
 - GWAS execution with covariate adjustment